mchalapuk/hyper-text-slider/doc/class-names.md

 Identifies background of a slide.

 For slides in which this element is not present in slider declaration, empty background element will be generated during slider upgrade.
+This class name must be used in all definitions of background transitions.

 Parent Element: [hermes-layout--slide](#hermes-layout--slide)